relab/gorums/doc/ordering.md

 // the new Gorums server API
 type Server interface {
-  // Handler takes a request and a channel to send the response on.
+  // Handler takes a request and a func to return the response.
   // Runs synchronously, but may spawn goroutines and return early.
   // This allows the server to start processing the next request.
-  // Goroutines can then asynchronously send response on channel.
+  // Goroutines can then asynchronously send response back using the func.
-  RPC(*Request, chan<- *Response)
+  RPC(context.Context, *Request, func(*Response))
 }
 ```

 The RPC API of Gorums was a lot closer to gRPC in older versions.
 However, as we worked on implementing message ordering in Gorums, we recognized that we needed a more flexible API in order to offer good performance.
-Specifically, we decided to use channels instead of the `return` statement when passing response messages back from server handlers.
+Specifically, we decided to use a function instead of the `return` statement when passing response messages back from server handlers.
 In order to ensure message ordering, the server has to receive and process messages synchronously, i.e. one at a time.
 Thus, we want to ensure that the time it takes to process a single request is as short as possible.